Raghav-Gattani/Basic-JsProjects/README.md

-# These are my JavaScript projects either be basic.
+# These are my Basic JavaScript Projects.